Get free school supplies or clothes by mail or home delivery.

 While it is possible in some situations to have items delivered, it is not common.
 School supplies are usually only offered in the mail to the (1) disabled (2) the homebound (3) parents who lack transportation or that work during the day (including single moms) or (4) low income families in rural areas that are not near any other free school supply giveaway program.
 The homebound may be someone who is disabled, ill, a senior citizen or grandparent caring for a student, or disabled person.
 They can often qualify for delivery of the school items their kids need.

 Anyone that is interested can apply at charities or non-profits that may offer this service.
-The first option may be the Salvation Army.
+The first option for the 2019 school year may be the Salvation Army.
 They offer assistance programs and social services year round, but many Family Service Centers do provide basic needs to students from low income families.
 This includes school supplies, free uniforms, food boxes, shoes, winter attire, notebooks, backpacks, and more.